 - His/her temperature will be taken

 - If the patient is a mainstream teacher, the relevant SET Teacher will continue teaching his/her class.

 - Staff member will be escorted to isolation area

 - If the staff member presenting with symptoms is well enough to drive home, he/she may do so.
 Responsibility rests with the unwell staff member to make this decision.

 - If the person is not well enough to drive home, arrange for him/her to be transported home by a family member, as soon as possible and advise them to inform their G.P. by phone of their symptoms.
 Public transport of any kind should not be used.

-- Remain with an unwell staff member until a person nominated by the patient arrives to bring the patient home observing proper social distance at all times.
+- Remain with an unwell staff member until a person nominated by the patient arrives to bring the patient home always observing proper social distance.

 - If they become too unwell or advice is required, 999 or 112 will be contacted and informed that the sick person is a COVID-19 suspect.

 - Offer water to staff member and ensure the window and door is open to allow ventilation.